maazshaik/markdown-to-html/README.md

 # Markdown to HTML Converter

-Program to convert Markdown files to HTML.
+Application to convert Markdown text to HTML tags.

 ## Overview